 Manufactured By: Eli Bridge Company – Jacksonville, Illinois

 Max Speed: 11 rpm

 Widely known as the Scrambler, the ride introduced by Eli Bridge Company in the mid-1950s was a fairly novel ride at the time.
 Even though riders were elevated only a short distance above the ground, it seems as if those who first encountered the ride related the experience to flying in some type of aircraft.
 Air travel and space exploration was an extremely popular area of public interest in those days.
 Perhaps one illustration of this is the fact that Lagoon opened their Scrambler, dubbed the Space Scrambler, within the same month that a Russian cosmonaut became the first human in space.
 Airline stewardesses in full uniform and a pilot were among the first riders and a Lagoon newspaper ad described the ride saying, “You dart all over the sky.
 Thrilling, exciting, fascinating.”

-The Space Scrambler has spent most of its time on the North Midway, but has had a few different locations around the park.
-When the Wild Mouse opened in 1965, Space Scrambler was its neighbor to the east.
+The Space Scrambler has spent most of its time on the North Midway, but has moved around the park a few times.
+In the early ’60s, it was on the South Midway near The Whip and Speedway, Sr. When the first Wild Mouse opened on an expanded North Midway in 1965, Space Scrambler became its neighbor to the east.
 It was relocated when Jet Star 2 opened there in 1976.
-During part of the 1980s, it could be found on the South Midway east of Musik Express before returning to the North Midway at its current location.
+During much of the ’80s, it could be found on the South Midway east of Musik Express before going back to the North Midway to where it’s currently located.

 Here is a list of known locations for Space Scrambler with the general time frame it was in each location.